LucasBorboleta/pijersi/README.md

 ## Sister projects

 - By [Lucas Borboleta](https://github.com/LucasBorboleta): a Python Alpha-Beta AI agent, which is interfaced with a 2D GUI.
 The project is available as a single [Windows executable](https://github.com/LucasBorboleta/pijersi-certu/blob/main/docs/INSTALL.md).
-- By [Arthur Liu](https://github.com/arthur-liu-lsh): a powerful C++ [Alpha-Beta AI agent](https://github.com/arthur-liu-lsh/pijersi-engine), which is interfaced with a 3D desktop [Unity GUI](https://github.com/arthur-liu-lsh/pijersi-unity).
+- By [Eclypse Prime](https://github.com/eclypse-prime): a powerful C++ [Alpha-Beta AI agent](https://github.com/eclypse-prime/pijersi-engine), which is interfaced with a 3D desktop [Unity GUI](https://github.com/eclypse-prime/pijersi-unity).

 ## Copyright